telerik/fiddler-everywhere-docs/rules-presets/ui-modifications/mark-static-resources.md

 # Marking Static Resources

-The Fiddler Everywhere user interface can be dynamically changed based on your preferences.
-You can highlight matched sessions through the **Mark Sessions** action, which allows you to set the background and the text color.
-This article will showcase how to highlight all sessions that are returing static resources like images, text files.
+You can dynamically change the Fiddler Everywhere user interface based on your preferences.
+You can highlight matched sessions through the **Mark Sessions** action and set their the background and text color.
+For example, you can highlight all sessions that are returning static resources like images and text files.

 ## Creating a "Mark Scripts and JSONs" Rule

-Create an "Mark Scripts and JSONs" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Mark Scripts and JSONs" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
+1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**" pattern.

 1. Match by a **Response Header** where the header **Content-Type** is not empty.
 This matches any sessions where the header is present and has any value.